19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 2/Darkness.md

 | Range    | 60 feet, AOE                                        |
 | Domains  | [Death](../../../Spell%20Domains/Death.md)          |

-You create a 30 foot cube of magical darkness centered on a point you can see within range.
+You create a magical darkness within 15 feet of a point you can see within range.

 Creatures inside this darkness are [Blinded](../../../../Conditions/Blinded.md).